Fusulinida: Evolutionary history

 The fusulinids are among the earliest calcareous-walled foraminifera; they appear in the fossil record during the Llandoverian epoch of the early Silurian.
 The earliest of these were microscopic, planispirally coiled, and evolute; later forms evolved a diversity of shapes including lenticular, globular, and elongated rice-shaped forms.

 Later species of fusulinids grew to much larger size, with some forms reaching 5 cm in length; reportedly, some specimens reach up to 14 cm in length, making them among the largest foraminifera extant or extinct.
 Fusulinids are the earliest lineage of foraminifera thought to have evolved symbiosis with photosynthetic organisms.

 Fossils of fusulinids have been found on all continents except Antarctica; they reached their greatest diversity during the Visean epoch of the Carboniferous.
 The group then gradually declined in diversity until finally going extinct during the Permo-Triassic extinction event.

 Terminology

 The term "fusulinid" applies to any of the Fusulinida.
 The Fusulinida are fusulinids (sensu lato).
-However, the term "fusulinid" is often applied just to the fusiform Fusulinacea and not to the entire order.
+However, the term "fusulinid" is often applied just to the fusiform Fusulinoidea and not to the entire order.

 Application

-Members, especially of the Fusulinacea, are excellent index fossils for determining ages and correlating Upper Mississippian to Permian strata.
-In some places fusulinaceans may be so abundant as to be a significant component of limestone.
+Members, especially of the Fusulinoidea, are excellent index fossils for determining ages and correlating Upper Mississippian to Permian strata.
+In some places fusulinoideans may be so abundant as to be a significant component of limestone.